 Periodic, cumulative review is built into the lessons.
 The amount of review time increases as the amount of material to review expands.
 While initial review sessions occur on only one day of a week, an entire week is allotted for the ninth, tenth, and eleventh review sessions (weeks 28, 32, and 36 if you stay on schedule).

 The workbooks each have about 600 pages.
 They repeat the rules and some examples for each lesson (but not the entire lesson script).
 The workbooks cannot be used on their own.
-The instructions in the Core Instructor Text often tell students what they need to do in their workbook.
+The instructions in the Core Instructor Text often tell students what they need to do in their workbooks.
 The bulk of each lesson in the workbooks consists of exercises that use sentences and paragraphs from fiction and non-fiction.
 Most of the exercises can be completed within the consumable workbooks, but students will need to do some of the exercises or writing assignments on their own paper or in a notebook.

 Students will sometimes mark up sentences by circling, drawing arrows, or underlining particular sentence components or by using initials to indicate the roles of particular words (e.g., DO for direct object).
 Some exercises include sentence diagram forms already laid out so that the student need only write the words in the correct spots.
 However, some exercises require students to create sentence diagrams on their own, drawing these on paper or in a notebook.